Skip to content

 Salaried non-exempt employees

-A salaried employee who doesn't meet the FLSA exemption threshold is still non-exempt.
+A salaried employee who doesn't meet Maine's $871.16/week exempt salary threshold (or whose duties fail the executive, administrative, or professional test) is still non-exempt.
 Their regular rate is calculated as weekly salary divided by total hours worked.
 Overtime applies to every hour beyond 40.
+Because Maine's salary floor sits above the federal $684, a worker treated as exempt under federal rules can still be owed overtime in Maine.
 Misclassifying a salaried non-exempt worker as exempt is one of the most frequent Maine wage violations.
-Your named Teamed specialist reviews classification during onboarding.
+Your Teamed employment specialist reviews classification during onboarding.

 30